nasa/cumulus/docs/features/ecs_autoscaling.md

 ### CloudWatch Metrics

-For reference, here are the available CloudWatch metrics available (by namespace and metric name) for use in scaling ECS services and clusters:
+For reference, here are the available CloudWatch metrics (by namespace and metric name) for use in scaling ECS services and clusters:

 ECS/Cluster
 * MemoryReservation